Embassy of South Korea, Moscow: Ambassadors

-The relations between Russia and Korea dates back in 1896, when Min Yŏnghwan was appointed as the special minister to Russian empire in Saint Petersburg.
-However, due to Korea became a colony of Japanese empire, Russo-Korean relations soon came to the end in 1905.
-In 1990, along with the concept of Nordpolitik, South Korea and Soviet Union decided to open diplomatic ties again.
-Since 1990, South Korea decided to install an embassy in Moscow, followed with three different consulate general in Vladivostok, Saint Petersburg and Irkutsk.
+Relations between Russia and Korea dates back to 1896, when Min Yŏnghwan was appointed as the special minister to the Russian Empire in Saint Petersburg.
+Russo-Korean relations ceased in 1905 after Korea was effectively annexed and became a protectorate to the Empire of Japan under the Japan–Korea Treaty of 1905.

+In 1990, along with the concept of Nordpolitik, South Korea and the Soviet Union decided to re-establish diplomatic ties.

+Since 1990, South Korea decided to install an embassy in Moscow, followed with different consulate generals in Vladivostok, Saint Petersburg, and Irkutsk.

 The first ambassador to Russia was Gong Ro-Myung.
-The position of Republic of Korea Ambassador to Russia is currently appointed to Lee Seok-bae who held the same position during Moon Jae-in administration.
+The position of Republic of Korea Ambassador to Russia is currently appointed to Lee Seok-bae, who held the same position during the Moon Jae-in administration.